joehawkens/data-structures-tutorial/1-Queue.md

 # Queue [What is it?]

-### Queues can be thought of as a line of customers at a grocery store.
-Where the customers represent the data being structured.
-When something is added, it starts in the back.
-### Each customer is served when they reach the checkout counter (the front) and is then removed from the Queue.
+### Queues structure data the same way cars line up in a drive-through.
+To enter (insert) you go in from the back.
+And to exit (remove) you exit from the front.

 ![A Queue compared to a line of people](https://github.com/joehawkens/data-structures-final/blob/main/Assets/QueueDiagram.PNG?raw=true)